-In this example we're going to look at using Webhooks by Zapier along with a Táve Web Request Automation, to send data from Táve to Google Sheets.
+In this example we're going to look at using Webhooks by Zapier along with a Táve Web Request Automation, to send data from Táve to Google Contacts.
 The Action item of your Zap might be different but hopefully this gets you started on the right track!

 You will need to have a Premium Zapier account to use their Webhooks feature.